EvanHuang7/ai-tools/README.md

 ## <a name="set-up-ci-cd">Set up CI & CD for GKE Cluster</a>

+We will use `GitHub actions` for Continuous Integrataion and `Kluctl` for Continuous Deployment

+-

 ## <a name="run-app-in-kind">⚙️ Run App in Kind Cluster Locally</a>

 Develop app in kind cluster locally is esay way to find out any issue in k8s during development process